 1.5.
 Furniture: Ensure students who require adaptive furniture have access, this includes storage, moving and removal of furniture e.g. Standing desks, back supports.

-1.6.
-Sufficient Hardware: Ensure a sufficient number of workstations, including at least one backup workstation and necessary peripherals (e.g., printers) are available at the examination venue.

 1.7.
 Power Supply and Data Security: Confirm that all computers are fully charged and plugged in, and that they have been cleared of previous data to maintain examination integrity.

 1.8.
 Contingency Plans: Develop and implement robust contingency plans for equipment failures or other technical issues, including ready availability of backup equipment and immediate on-site technical assistance.